Our Kelowna dentists perform bone grafts and sinus lifts to help strengthen your jaw bone and improve your oral health.

 What is a Bone Graft?

-A bone graft is a minor surgical procedure where your dentist adds bone tissue to your jaw bone to strengthen it, improve bone loss or prepare for another dental procedure such as placing a dental implant.Request An Appointment
+A bone graft is a minor surgical procedure where your dentist adds bone tissue to your jaw bone to try and strengthen it, curb bone loss or prepare for another dental procedure such as placing a dental implant.Request Appointment

 Reasons for a Bone Graft

-If you require a dental implant, but your jaw bone is too thin or too soft to support it, a bone graft may be necessary.
-After the bone graft procedure there will be a waiting period of a few months until you can have your dental implant surgery.
+If you require a dental implant, but your jaw bone is too thin or too soft to support it, a bone graft may be recommended.
+After the bone graft procedure, there will generally be a waiting period of a few months until you can have your dental implant surgery.

-For patients with severe gum disease that leads to bone loss, a bone graft may also be necessary to regenerate the bone and prevent teeth from loosening or falling out.
+For patients with severe gum disease that leads to bone loss, a bone graft may also be advised to help regenerate the bone and prevent teeth from loosening or falling out.

-Bone grafting encourages natural growth of bone tissues.
+Bone grafting can encourage the natural growth of bone tissues.
 As the natural bone grows, it generally replaces the graft material completely, resulting in a fully integrated region of new bone.